When autocomplete results are available use up and down arrows to review and enter to select.

 Contact TSA for help if there are questions or concerns.
 Those who are preparing to travel and may have special circumstances, considerations or general questions about airport screening can get live assistance by tweeting questions and comments to @AskTSA or via Facebook Messenger, weekdays from 8 a.m. to 10 p.m.
 EDT and on weekends/holidays from 9 a.m. to 7 p.m.
 EDT.
 You can also call the TSA Contact Center at 866-289-9673.

 TSA also offers TSA Cares, a helpline for travelers with disabilities, medical conditions, and other special circumstances.
 You may submit a request for assistance by calling TSA Cares at 855-787-2227, weekdays from 8 a.m. to 11 p.m. and on weekends/holidays from 9 a.m. to 8 p.m.
 TSA Cares are open 365 days a year.
 Passengers may also use the TSA Cares form available on the TSA website which can be found at tsa.gov/travel/passenger-support.

 Enroll now in TSA PreCheck® to “Travel with Ease.”
 By enrolling in TSA PreCheck, airline passengers can avoid removing shoes, belts, liquids, food, laptops, and light jackets at the TSA checkpoint.
-Most new enrollees receive their known traveler number within five days, and membership lasts for five years.
-Nationally in April, 94% of TSA PreCheck passengers waited less than 5 minutes at the checkpoint (at PIE, it’s 100%!).
+Most new enrollees receive their known traveler number within five days, and membership lasts for five years. .
+TSA PreCheck passengers at PIE wait less than 5 minutes at the checkpoint.